SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-17-covid-vaccines-infertility.md

   your body and into someone else's.
 There's no mechanism to cause sterility.  __Magical thinking__ like this is another symptom of craziness.
-- __Conspiracy thinking:__ Point to some dark forces that secretly want to harm you: sterililze because of Bill Gates, or Big Pharma doesn't want you to know so they can sell you a cure.
-Though it's ironic, because Tenpenny is literally selling the conspiracy.
+- __Conspiracy thinking:__ Point to some dark forces that secretly want to harm you: sterilize because of something-something Bill Gates, or Big Pharma doesn't want you to know so they can sell you a cure.
+(Though that's ironic, because Tenpenny is _literally_ selling the conspiracy.)
 - __Cherry-picking data:__ You can always find 1 paper in the literature saying just about anything, e.g., here about syncytin-1.
 But the consensus of all the rest of the literature is "no".
 It's all just